ideasman42/nerd-dictation/readme.rst

   --pulse-device-name IDENTIFIER
                         The name of the pulse-audio device to use for recording.
                         See the output of "pactl list" to find device names.
+  --sample-rate HZ      The sample rate to use for recording (in Hz).
+                        Defaults to 44100.
   --defer-output        When enabled, output is deferred until exiting.

                         This prevents text being typed during speech (implied with ``--output=STDOUT``)